Mergers, acquisitions and outsourcing

 It is also important to remember that TUPE applies not only to buying and selling a business, but also to out-sourcing work.
 Some companies bid for and win a new contract and then discover that the previous supplier is trying to off-load its employees to the new provider.
 We can help you make sure that winning or losing a contract does not give you an unexpected HR headache.

-If you would like further information please contact us on 023 8033 4661 or click below to send an email.
+If you would like further information please contact us on 023 8033 4661 or fill in the enquiry form.